Paul Henry (broadcaster): New Zealand

 Henry commenced his broadcasting career working for the BBC, as a studio assistant and in the mail room.
 He worked as a projectionist in the Natural History Unit, where, according to the Sunday Star Times, "David Attenborough would come in and Henry would play the rushes".
 Henry returned to New Zealand when he was 19 and worked as a producer on National Radio.

 From 1986 to 1990, Henry worked as a breakfast host on 2ZD Wairarapa.
 In 1991, Henry left 2ZD to establish rival radio station Today FM, hosting the station's breakfast show.
 Other notable Today FM staff included Hilary Pankhurst, Georgina Beyer, local identity Rick Long, and former 2ZD station manager John Shearer.
 In 1992, Henry sold the station to the owner of Port FM.

+In the early 2000s, Henry was a panellist on the show How's Life?.
 Henry went on to be a foreign correspondent and weekend talkback host for Radio Pacific, later presenting breakfast programme The Morning Grill with Arch Tambakis, then Pam Corkery.
 He also presented the station's drive programme, and was the inaugural drive presenter at Radio Live when the station launched in 2005.

 In 2004, Henry was appointed co-host of TV One's Breakfast.
 In 2009, ratings for the show had improved to around 150,000 viewers from a base of around 100,000.
 Between 2007 and 2008, Henry also presented episodes of This Is Your Life, and was a backup host for current affairs show Close Up.
 At the 2010 Qantas Film and Television Awards, Henry was awarded the People's Choice Award for Best Presenter.
 His acceptance speech attracted more than 300,000 views on YouTube.

-In October 2010, Henry was forced to apologise and later resigned from TVNZ after controversy over his pronunciation and ridicule of the name of Indian politician Sheila Dikshit, as well as comments made about the then-Governor-General of New Zealand, Sir Anand Satyanand.
+In October 2010, Henry was forced to apologise, and later resigned from TVNZ, after controversy over his pronunciation and ridicule of the name of Indian politician Sheila Dikshit, as well as comments made about the then-Governor-General of New Zealand, Sir Anand Satyanand.
 In an interview the following month, Henry claimed that TVNZ, in particular chief executive Rick Ellis, had "capitalised" on him by encouraging him to be controversial on-air, adding that he believed it was wrong for the New Zealand Government to apologise to India for his remarks.

 On 1 April 2011, MediaWorks New Zealand announced Henry would return to Radio Live in July, replacing Maggie Barry as the host of the station's drivetime show, a position he had held four years previously.
 His tenure in the role would this time last just over half a year; Henry moved to Australia the following year to host Network Ten's new morning show.

 In 2011, Henry published an autobiography, What Was I Thinking.
 The book was a bestseller upon release.
-In 2013, he released another book, Outraged, also a bestseller.
-In late 2020, Henry released his third bestseller.
-I'm in a United State.